bendtherules/bendtherules.github.com/posts/function-name-binding.md

     }
     hello = 123
     ```
-    B. **Redefined during call** - `hello` is redefined within INSIDE scope, whenever we call the function.
+    B. **Redefined during call** - `hello` is redefined within INSIDE scope, every time we call the function.
+So,
     If this is the case, then it won't get affected by what happens to `hello` in the OUTSIDE scope.

 In this case, name binding in inner scope works using the first method (**Closure access**).
 So, modifying `hello` in outer scope will affect its value in the inner scope.
 ```js